sseefried/inequality-denotational-hardware/Inequality.lagda.md

 Now that we have defined this monoid we can do a fold over a perfect binary tree of comparators for multiple digits.

-## Carry in/out formulation was a false start

-I didn't quite get the type for a comparator right the first time through.
-I had `{k : ℕ} → R × 𝔽² k , k → R`.
-I now don't think we even need a carry-in.
-I think the first thing we should do is pairwise compare the digits using `𝔽-compare` and then combine all the results using `_∙_`.

-I was unduly influenced by the type for adders.
-I should have realised that there was no need for carry-in when I had the "insight" that the output was of type `R`.
-I mistakenly thought this was a special case where the carry-out _was_ the output.

-However, another way to look at it was that the carry-in/carry-out concept just doesn't apply in this case.
-Instead we should perform many comparisons in parallel and then combine the results cleverly.

-An interesting question to ask at this point is why addition _requires_ carry-in/carry-out.
-I think the answer is that carries in addition _propagate_.
-However, a simple look `_∙_` shows us that no values propagate themselves.

 ## A fresh start